 The purpose of website security is to prevent these (or any) sorts of attacks.
-More formally, website security is the act/practice of protecting websites from unauthorized access, use, modification, destruction or disruption.
+The more formal definition of website security is the act/practice of protecting websites from unauthorized access, use, modification, destruction, or disruption.

-Effective website security requires design effort across the whole of the website: in your web application, in the configuration of the web server, in your policies for creating and renewing passwords, and in client-side code.
-While that all sounds very ominous, the good news is that if you're using a server-side web framework, it will almost certainly already enable robust and well-thought-out defence mechanisms against a number of the more common attacks "by default".
-Other attacks can be mitigated through your web server configuration, for example enabling HTTPS.
-Finally, there are publically available vulnerability scanner tools that can help you find out if you've made any obvious mistakes.
+Effective website security requires design effort across the whole of the website: in your web application, the configuration of the web server, your policies for creating and renewing passwords, and the client-side code.
+While all that sounds very ominous, the good news is that if you're using a server-side web framework, it will almost certainly enable "by default" robust and well-thought-out defense mechanisms against a number of the more common attacks.
+Other attacks can be mitigated through your web server configuration, for example by enabling HTTPS.
+Finally, there are publicly available vulnerability scanner tools that can help you find out if you've made any obvious mistakes.

-The rest of this article provides more detail about a few common threats and some of the simple steps you can take to protect your site.
+The rest of this article gives you more details about a few common threats and some of the simple steps you can take to protect your site.

-Note: This is an introductory topic, designed to help you start thinking about website security.
-It is not exhaustive.
+Note: This is an introductory topic, designed to help you start thinking about website security, but it is not exhaustive.

 This section lists just a few of the most common website threats and how they are mitigated.
-As you read, note how threats are successful when the web application either trusts or is not paranoid enough about the data coming from the browser!
+As you read, note how threats are most successful when the web application either trusts, or is not paranoid enough about the data coming from the browser.

 XSS is a term used to describe a class of attacks that allow an attacker to inject client-side scripts through the website into the browsers of other users.
-As the injected code comes to the browser from the site it is trusted, and can hence do things like sending the user's site authorisation cookie to the attacker.
-Once the attacker has the cookie they can log into a site as though they were the user and do anything the user can.
-Depending on what site it is, this could include accessing their credit card details, seeing contact details, changing passwords, etc.
+Because the injected code comes to the browser from the site, the code is trusted and can do things like send the user's site authorization cookie to the attacker.
+When the attacker has the cookie, they can log into a site as though they were the user and do anything the user can, such as access their credit card details, see contact details, or change passwords.

-Note: XSS vulnerabilities have historically be more common than any other type.
+Note: XSS vulnerabilities have been historically more common than any other type of security threat.

 For example, consider a site search function where the search terms are encoded as URL parameters, and these terms are displayed along with the results.
-An attacker can construct a search link containing a malicious script as a parameter (e.g.
+An attacker can construct a search link that contains a malicious script as a parameter (e.g.,

-GETdata is the most common source of XSS vulnerabilities, any data from the browser is potentially vulnerable (including cookie data rendered by the browser, or user files that are uploaded and displayed).
+GET requests is the most common source of XSS vulnerabilities, any data from the browser is potentially vulnerable, such as cookie data rendered by the browser, or user files that are uploaded and displayed.

-The best defence against XSS vulnerabilities is to remove or disable any markup that can potentially contain instructions to run code.
-For HTML this includes tags like
+The best defense against XSS vulnerabilities is to remove or disable any markup that can potentially contain instructions to run the code.
+For HTML this includes elements, such as

 The process of modifying user data so that it can't be used to run scripts or otherwise affect the execution of server code is known as input sanitization.
 Many web frameworks automatically sanitize user input from HTML forms by default.

 This vulnerability is present if user input that is passed to an underlying SQL statement can change the meaning of the statement.
-For example, consider the code below, which is intended to list all users with a particular name (
+For example, the following code is intended to list all users with a particular name (

 userName) that has been supplied from an HTML form: